LexouDuck/website/pages/art/colorart/index.md

 It is rather rare that I actually finish a sketch and decide to give it some color, but here are some of the few such "finished" works I have made.

+These are all really old (10 years ago), so they are kind of embarrassing for me to look at nowadays...
-These are mostly digital art for now, I ought to get my on-paper works scanned and displayed here.
+Also, these are mostly digital art for now, I ought to get my on-paper works scanned and displayed here.

 ---